GregDMeyer/dynamite/docs/index.rst

    FAQ.rst
    dynamite.rst

 This package was created by Greg Meyer in `Prof. Norman Yao's lab <https://quantumoptics.physics.berkeley.edu/>`_ at UC Berkeley.
-Special thanks also to Francisco Machado for contributing helpful ideas.